Safeguarding Conference Workshops

 Mark is a safeguarding consultant and trainer and has over 30 years policing experience.
 He has undertaken various roles but has spent most of his policing service as a detective and has managed a number of serious and complex safeguarding investigations including: sexual offences and child sexual exploitation, trafficking, homicides, and child and infant deaths.
 Mark has recently worked for a Local Safeguarding Children Board as a safeguarding trainer and deputy business manager.
 Mark is a highly experienced trainer and has delivered a wide range of specialist safeguarding courses which includes Domestic Violence and Neglect.

-Sarah Mckintosh & Theresa Coughlan, Educational Psychologists, One Education
+Sarah McIntosh & Theresa Coughlan, Educational Psychologists, One Education

 This workshop aims to discuss the importance of understanding and managing 'touch' within educational contexts.
 We will reflect on age appropriate and context appropriate touch, the role of touch in child development, school policies and managing professional risk.